suhaxa4/Testing_vuln_1/README.md

-Overview
+Overview-
 This repository contains the results of a vulnerability assessment I conducted on the PayMeFinTech website as part of a task for an internship application.

-About Me
+About Me-
 I am a student with a keen interest in cybersecurity.
 While I lack professional experience and access to advanced tools, I used freely available resources and techniques to perform this assessment.
 My knowledge is self-taught, and I attempted to apply what I learned to the best of my ability.

-Tools Used
+Tools Used-
 To identify vulnerabilities in the website, the following tools were employed:
 Nikto: A web server scanner to detect outdated software, misconfigurations, and common vulnerabilities.
 Wapiti: For identifying web application vulnerabilities like XSS, SQL injection, and file disclosure.